AI Transformation

 Data residency, lawful basis, and the right to explanation written into your AI inventory and vendor assessment framework from day one.

 Working fluency, not credential collection.
 The AI Officer references these frameworks the way a CFO references GAAP: as the shared vocabulary inside a single governance overlap matrix that compresses NIST, ISO 42001, and the EU AI Act into one program rather than three.
+For the strategy behind the frameworks, start with the agentic AI strategy for 2026 and the agentic execution playbook.

 The Three-Horizon Portfolio